dariusgrassi/GxChat/ROADMAP.md

 # GxChat Roadmap

 ## Planned Features
-- [ ] Audio pings when a user is @'d in the current channel
 - [ ] Ability to like messages
 - [ ] Sending images
 - [ ] Support for GIFs